jiangyangby/DM2C/code/README.md

 --pretrain load_ae --img_cptpath cpt/wikipedia_img_pretrain_checkpt.pkl --txt_cptpath cpt/wikipedia_txt_pretrain_checkpt.pkl \
 --lr_g 1e-4 --lr_d 5e-5 --lr_ae 5e-4 --gan_type wasserstein --n_epochs 220 --weight_decay 0 --lamda3 0.5 --lamda1 1 --cpt_dir cpt --seed 2018
 ```
+(I'm not sure if this is the final version of the code.
+But I will check the code again when I have spare time.)

 ## Citation
 Please cite our paper if you use this code in your own work: